Squeezed Quasinormal Modes from Nonlinear Gravitational Effects: Degree of Squeezing

 \section{Degree of Squeezing}

 The interaction Hamiltonian in Eq.~\eqref{HamSHG} describes second harmonic generation, which is a well-known method in quantum optics to generate and probe sub-Poissonian states of the radiation field~\cite{MANDEL1982437}.
-We can extend the analysis to the gravitational context as well, by considering quasinormal modes that are long-lived, and by restricting to timescales that are much smaller than the lifetime of the quasinormal modes.
-With this approximation, we can proceed to estimate the degree of squeezing generated in the ringdown phase.
-To this end, note that the Hamiltonian from Eq.~\eqref{HamSHG} leads to the following set of equations that describe second harmonic generation,
+We can extend the analysis to the gravitational context as well, and proceed to estimate the degree of squeezing.
+To this end, we can use the amplitude ratios predicted for the ringdown phase to estimate the relevant nonlinearity in a weakly perturbative regime of quantum gravity.
+Note that the Hamiltonian from Eq.~\eqref{HamSHG} leads to the following set of equations that describe second harmonic generation,

 Now the analysis of squeezing can be carried out systematically, where we take $\lambda$ to be real for simplicity.
 With the fundamental mode initially in a coherent state $|\alpha_\omega\rangle$ and the second harmonic mode in its vacuum state, to leading order ($\lambda |\alpha_{\omega}| t\ll 1$), the covariance of the fundamental mode changes as,